spotinst/help/src/docs/ocean/tutorials/manage-virtual-node-groups.md

 ## Delete a VNG

-1. To delete a VNG, go to the Virtual Node Groups tab.
+In the Virtual Node Groups summary list, check the Virtual Node Groups to delete and click **Delete**.
-2. In the VNG summary table, mark the VNG(s) to delete and click Delete.
+OR

-Alternatively, if you are already on the configuration page of a VNG, just click Delete VNG at the bottom.
+If you are already configuring a Virtual Node Group, click *8Delete VNG** at the bottom.